radx64/rust-experiments/QUICKNOTES.md

 ### Lifetime annotation syntax

-`'` is used to annotate generic lifetime relationship (parameter name starts with it).
+`'` is used to annotate generic lifetime relationship (lifetime name starts with it).

 ```rust
 &i32        // a reference